aleqsvn/From-Diagnosis-to-Theorem/README.md

 ## 📄 License

-Open for reading, sharing, and discussion.
+Open for reading, sharing and discussion.